1. The list in brief

 One of the trickiest challenges gaming laptop manufacturers face is creating a machine that packs in enough power and cooling for true gaming performance, yet is also actually slim and light enough to be easily transported around and used on your lap.
 In this respect, the Asus ROG Zephyrus G14 really shines; it achieves a great balance between power and portability by making use of the AMD Ryzen 9-4900HS processor, a new laptop-grade CPU that comes with AMD’s latest tech to efficiently deliver power.
 Add-in the Nvidia GeForce RTX 2060 Max-Q GPU and you’re looking at a very powerful 14-inch laptop.

-It delivers the goods when you're gaming but also delivers 11 hours of battery life when you’re not, making this a decent workhorse machine as well.
+It delivers the goods when you're gaming but also delivers over 10 hours of battery life when you’re not, making this a decent workhorse machine as well.
 And at a price that ranges from $1,049 and ranging up to $1,999, the ROG Zephyrus G14 is pretty affordable depending on the spec you opt for.
-Even when it's fully kitted out, it’s still cheaper than other gaming laptops.
-Sure, you don’t get a webcam and the keyboard backlighting has some issues, but overall this is currently our top pick for the best Windows laptop you can buy for gaming.
+Even when it's fully kitted out, it’s still cheaper than many other gaming laptops.

 Read our full Asus ROG Zephryus G14 review.